 Equality Act 2010

-The Equality Act gives the UK a single Act of Parliament, requiring equal treatment in access to employment as well as private and public services, regardless of age, disability, gender reassignment, marriage or civil partnership, maternity or pregnancy, race, religion or belief, gender and sexual orientation.
+The Equality Act gives the UK a single Act of Parliament, requiring equal treatment in access to employment as well as private and public services, regardless of age, disability, gender reassignment, marriage or civil partnership, maternity or pregnancy, sex (gender), race, religion or belief, and sexual orientation.
 These are defined as the "9 protected characteristics"

 The Equality Act aims to simplify the law by bringing together several pieces of anti-discrimination legislation.
 It replaces the following employment legislation:

 - Race Relations Act 1976

 - Employment Equality (Religion or Belief) Regulations 2003